MEET US AT THE 35TH EUROPEAN PEPTIDE SYMPOSIUM, 35EPS

 In addition to extended release goserelin, Luye Pharma Group is developing an extended release formulation of triptorelin acetate, LY01007, for the treatment of breast cancer, prostate cancer, uterine fibroids, endometriosis, infertility and precocious puberty.
 Like Luye Pharma’s LY01005, this candidate is based on microsphere technology.
 LY01007 is in a Phase I study to compare the pharmacokinetics, pharmacodynamics and safety of triptorelin acetate sustained-release microspheres and Diphereline (2).

 There are several LHRH analogs in development, many of which make use of specialized delivery systems.
-To support companies and organizations working in this area, Bachem offers generic peptide APIs such as leuprolide acetate, goserelin acetate and triptorelin acetate.
+To support companies and organizations working in this area, Bachem offers generic peptide API such as leuprolide acetate, goserelin acetate and triptorelin acetate.
 In addition, Bachem offers over ninety LHRH analogs, agonists and antagonists for research, a comprehensive custom peptide synthesis service and the production of New Chemical Entities.

 (1) P. Kumar and A. Sharma, Gonadotropin-releasing hormone analogs: Understanding advantages and limitations, Journal of Human Reproductive Sciences.
 7(3), 170-174 (2014)